 Table 2: Priority Level Adjustment Information for H.26x Video

-To further illustrate, as indicated by the Table 2 entries highlighted in red, the QoS Flow Reference Priority Level=25 would be decreased by 2 if the packet carries an I-Frame (PDU Set #1, Media Type #1), increased by 1 if the packet carries a Temporal Enhancement Layer 2 (PDU Set #2, Type #3), decreased by 1 if it is in the base Spatial Layer (PDU Set #4, Type #1), and increased by 1 because it is an H.264 video application (PDU Set #5, Type #1) so the resultant priority for the example packet is 24.
+To further illustrate, as indicated by the Table 2 entries highlighted in red, the QoS Flow Reference Priority Level=25 would be decreased by 2 if the packet carries an I-Frame (PDU Family #1, Media Type #1), increased by 1 if the packet carries a Temporal Enhancement Layer 2 (PDU Family #2, Type #3), decreased by 1 if it is in the base Spatial Layer (PDU Family #4, Type #1), and increased by 1 because it is an H.264 video application (PDU Family #5, Type #1) so the resultant priority for the example packet is 24.

 This table would be provided to the UPF, NG-RAN, and/or UE, for example in an expanded QoS Profile so the UPF, RAN, and/or UE can treat packets with corresponding classification markings with the appropriate priority.